 A key goal is what’s called "flattening the curve."
 When experts plot illnesses on a graph, it’s better for public health if there’s a longer, flatter curve (with illnesses spread out over time) than a shorter, taller one (with many people sick at once).

 Flattening the curve involves everyone taking steps to limit the spread.
-This may include things like staying home, avoiding large crowds (social distancing), washing your hands often, cleaning your home, and limiting travel.
+This may include things like getting vaccinated, staying home, avoiding large crowds (social distancing), washing your hands often, cleaning your home, and limiting travel.

 How to Prepare and Stay Healthy